garrettj403/QMix/README.md

 *Quantum Mixing Software*

-QMix is a software package that can be used to simulate SIS mixers.
+QMix is a software package that can be used to simulate Superconductor/Insulator/Superconductor (SIS) mixers.
 It uses multi-tone spectral domain analysis, which makes QMix ideal for simulating higher-order harmonics, power saturation and wide IF bandwidth devices.
+See reference below for more information.

 **Author:** John Garrett (john.garrett@physics.ox.ac.uk)